whiterabbitfollow/as_activity_recognition/README.md

 ├── README.md
 └── requirements.txt
 ```
-6. Run `main.py` to train a simple model.
+6. Run `dvc repro` to train the default model.
+Folders are specified in `config.toml`.
+Model input parameters are in `params.yaml`.
+All tested parameters are in `configs`.